Dennis Trident 3

-Dennis Trident 3 (marketed as 3-axle Dennis Trident), is the first low floor tri-axle double-decker bus chassis built by Dennis in the United Kingdom, with a large number purchased by bus companies in Hong Kong, Singapore, the United States and Canada.
+Dennis Trident 3 (the 3 meaning 3-axle) (marketed as 3-axle Dennis Trident), is the first low-floor tri-axle double-decker bus chassis built by Dennis in the United Kingdom, with a large number purchased by bus companies in Hong Kong, Singapore, the United States and Canada.

 Design

 The Trident 3 chassis was developed from Dennis Lance.
-It had a longitudinally-mounted rear engine, with a radiator mounted on the right hand side of the engine.
+It had a longitudinally mounted rear engine, with a radiator mounted on the right-hand side of the engine.
 An auxiliary axle was mounted behind the second axle to cope with the weight at the rear and reduce the rear overhang.

-Trident 3 was available in 4 different body lengths: 10.3m (specially designed for New World First Bus), 10.6m, 11.3m and 12m.
+Trident 3 was available in 4 different body lengths: 10.3 m (specially designed for New World First Bus), 10.6 m, 11.3 m and 12 m.
 It could be fitted with Alexander ALX500 or Duple Metsec DM5000 bodywork with either a closed top or an open top.

 Engine

 The engines used for these double-decker buses were all manufactured by Cummins.
 Earlier models use the M11-305E, a 305 hp engine which complies with Euro II standards, or an ISM-330 330 hp engine for the buses delivered to North America.

 The M11-305E engine was replaced by the Cummins ISMe Euro III-standard engine in 2001.
 A 330 hp version (the ISMe330) was used initially, but later models in Hong Kong adopted a 335 hp (ISMe335) version.